qzl408011458/MultiHot-Embedding-A-Multiple-Activation-Embedding-Model-for-Numerical-Features-in-Deep-Learning/README.md

 The folder "configs" include the model configurations saved in the subfolders named by datasets.
 The most essential hyperparameters are inv, bins, emb_size, t in code as the same as $h, K, m, \tau$ in paper.
-The model scripts are all saved in the folder "bin" .
+All the model scripts are saved in the folder "bin" .
 ## 3. Model Training
 The models used in the experiments can be trained by following command: